 As the region looks to recover from the impacts of the global COVID-19 pandemic; adjust to the UK's exit from the EU; address the climate crisis; and capitalise on new opportunities - the need for a long-term vision to guide and coordinate efforts is more important than ever.

-A Delivery Plan is being progressed alongside the strategy, which is aligned to our six Themes, which will outline what we will do to work towards our vision for the South of Scotland.
-It will co-ordinate activities to help us to achieve more through working together and it will also clearly set out the support required from national agencies to ensure it meets the needs of our area.
+A Delivery Plan has been developed, aligned to our six Themes, which will outline what we will do to work towards our vision for the South of Scotland.

 We are also developing a Measurement Framework - which will accompany the Delivery Plan and track our progress against what we want to achieve with the Strategy.
-The Delivery Plan and Measurement Framework will follow soon
+The Measurement Framework will be developed over the coming months.

 What informed the strategy?